Anti-Bias-Based and Anti-Racial Profiling Security Practices

 Preferred Descriptive Criteria – When describing an individual who is suspected of unlawful behavior, security officers typically rely on other physical attributes that aid in identification of the individual.
 Such descriptors may include hair color/length/style, body build/weight, tattoos, significant scars, body piercings, perceived sex or gender, complexion/skin color, age range, clothing, accessories (glasses, jewelry), and any other distinguishing factors.

-Prohibited Behavior or Prohibited Activity – Activities or behavior that violate Vassar College Regulations, as outlined in the Student Handbook, or state, federal or local law.
+Prohibited Behavior or Prohibited Activity – Activities or behavior that violate Vassar College Regulations, or state, federal, or local law.

 Racial Profiling – Stopping and questioning an individual, or identifying that individual as a potential suspect of criminal activity, based solely on race, ethnicity, religion, or national origin, rather than on articulable justification.